dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Retries

-Service invocation performs automatic retries with backoff time periods in the event of call failures and transient errors.
+In the event of call failures and transient errors, service invocation performs automatic retries with backoff time periods.

 Errors that cause retries are: